trbnb/DatabindingCommands/README.md

 - When the button is clicked the Command is executed.
 - The button is only enabled if the Command can be executed.

+On execution a Context instance is passed.
+This Context is always retrieved by calling `getContext()` on the bound View.

 # I want to see code!

 Sure, let's go.